masoncodec/CharactorCreator/README.md

 ### Current TODO

+a. handle "costs" for abilities being used
+b. build ability view generator

 2. Add effects to the Frame page (eg. Forest Fire)

 3. Fix attribute sorting by selection and have preset attribute order